-This service operation is used by EAS to delete an existing ACR Management Events Subscription.
+This service operation is used by the service consumer to delete an existing ACR Management Events Subscription.

-5.8.2.4.2 EAS deleting an existing Individual ACR Management Events Subscription using Eees_ACRManagementEvent_Unsubscribe service operation
+5.8.2.4.2 Service consumer deleting an existing Individual ACR Management Events Subscription using Eees_ACRManagementEvent_Unsubscribe service operation

-To delete an existing "Individual ACR Management Events Subscription", the EAS shall send a HTTP DELETE request message to the EES targeting the concerned "Individual ACR Management Events Subscription" resource as specified in clause 8.6.2.3.3.3.
+To delete an existing "Individual ACR Management Events Subscription", the service consumer shall send a HTTP DELETE request message to the EES targeting the concerned "Individual ACR Management Events Subscription" resource as specified in clause 8.6.2.3.3.3.
 Upon receiving the HTTP DELETE request:

-1. the EES shall verify the identity of the EAS and check if the EAS is authorized to delete the concerned ACR Management Events Subscription;
+1. the EES shall verify the identity of the service consumer and check if the service consumer is authorized to delete the concerned ACR Management Events Subscription;

-2. if the EAS is authorized and the resource exists, then the EES may interact with the 3GPP network to delete the associated Subscription(s), if needed; And
+2. if the service consumer is authorized and the resource exists, then the EES may interact with the 3GPP network to delete the associated Subscription(s), if needed; And

 NOTE: The EES can keep the existing subscription(s) with the 3GPP network, e.g. if they are useful for other existing ACR Management Events subscriptions from other EASs.

-3. upon successful processing of the request and the receipt of a successful response from 3GPP network, if needed as per step 2 above, the EES shall delete the Individual ACR Management Events Subscription; and respond with an HTTP "204 No Content" status code to the EAS, indicating the successful deletion of the concerned "Individual ACR Management Events Subscription" resource.
+3. upon successful processing of the request and the receipt of a successful response from 3GPP network, if needed as per step 2 above, the EES shall delete the Individual ACR Management Events Subscription; and respond with an HTTP "204 No Content" status code to the service consumer, indicating the successful deletion of the concerned "Individual ACR Management Events Subscription" resource.

-On failure, the EES shall take proper error handling actions, as specified in clause 8.6.6, and respond to the EAS with an appropriate error status code.
+On failure, the EES shall take proper error handling actions, as specified in clause 8.6.6, and respond to the service consumer with an appropriate error status code.